Accommodations

 Lodging Details

-Trips are based out of Absaroka Beartooth Outfitters’ camps located in Independence and Bull Moose Meadow.
-The first camp sits high on Boulder Creek in Independence.
-And the second camp sits on Hellroaring Creek on the edge of Bull Moose Meadow where three different forks of Hellroaring Creek come together.
-These are truly some of the most beautiful trout settings that you will ever lay your eyes on.
+Trips are based out of Absaroka Beartooth Outfitters’ camp located on Hellroaring Creek on the edge of Bull Moose Meadow where three different forks of Hellroaring Creek come together.
+This is truly some of the most beautiful trout settings that you will ever lay your eyes on.
 Camp accommodations consist of cozy and roomy carpeted wall tents with padded cots.
-The camps also feature a hot shower, which is much appreciated after a day on the trail or a day’s fishing at a high altitude.
+The camp also features a hot shower, which is much appreciated after a day on the trail or a day’s fishing at a high altitude.
 Each night you will enjoy a roaring campfire and eat in a central dining tent with delicious food prepared by the camp cook.

 Food and Beverages